Wednesday, November 16, 2016

 Another new song, Step Into The Light, before blitzing through Never Enough, alt.end and Wrong Number.
 But wait the biggest songs were yet to come.

 A 5-song-4th-encore.
 Unheard of before.
 My first ever Lovecats opened this set and was as quirky as I'd hoped it would be.
 By the time the 33 song night finally ended with Boys Don't Cry, I was spent, yet on such a high.
 This easily enters the top 10 of all time concerts seen.
-I have rated it above the Coachella set into number 4 (behind Cure 98, McCartney Cochella 09 and Nirvana BDO 92).
+I have rated it above the Coachella set into number 4 (behind Cure 98, McCartney Coachella 09 and Nirvana BDO 92).
 I know we aren't going to be as close to the stage tomorrow in Atlanta, but I am so psyched to be doing this 2 nights in a row (I wish I could have done more).

 The Cure Setlist PNC Music Pavilion, Charlotte, NC, USA 2016, 2016 North American Tour